 New diagnostic developments should be evaluated using the specimen and target analytes they are intended for.
 Accordingly, these studies should provide information on the analytical sensitivity and specificity.
 For the development and validation of novel diagnostic platforms, it is essential to use standardised materials for testing.
 To this aim, accessible biobanks for industry and academia are needed.
 Such biobanks should include collections of several thousands of microbial strains and purified genomic DNA, sequences of genes, genomes and metagenomes, panels for quality control testing and well-characterised clinical samples with relevant clinical information.
-In turn, such platforms should be exploited using innovative approaches based on artificial intelligence to identify new diagnostic or prognostic markers and developing early warning systems that allow detection of human or animal individuals predisposed to infection.
+In turn, such platforms should be exploited using innovative approaches based on artificial intelligence/data science/advanced computational tools to identify new diagnostic or prognostic markers and developing early warning systems that allow detection of human or animal individuals predisposed to infection and detection of AMR in non-pathogenic microorganisms.

 Depending on the intended use, new rapid diagnostic platforms should allow data connectivity, analysis and reporting by wireless communication using secure protocols and existing cellular networks.
-Ideally, the results should be accessible and interpretable by mobile devices, and easily exchangeable with local, national and global surveillance systems to improve epidemiological surveillance of AMR and guide targeted interventions to optimise antimicrobial use (see also the Surveillance section).
+Ideally, the results should be accessible and interpretable by mobile devices, and easily exchangeable with local, national, and global surveillance systems to improve epidemiological surveillance of AMR and guide targeted interventions to optimise antimicrobial use (see also the Surveillance section).

-2. Evaluate field performance, feasibility and impact of diagnostics
+2. Determine field performance, feasibility, and impact of diagnostics

 Well-designed pre-clinical studies and clinical trials as well as agricultural and environmental studies, need to be conducted to evaluate field performance, feasibility and impact of innovative diagnostics.
 Optimal integration and implementation of these diagnostics into human, animal and plant healthcare practice, should be evaluated and their impact on healthcare systems should be thoroughly assessed.
 One expected outcome is to be able to define the diagnostic performance, including clinical sensitivity, specificity and positive and negative predictive values.
 The evaluation outcomes will contribute to improve diagnostic tools.
 Research is required to understand how robust diagnostic methods are.
 This will be an important parameter when deploying the diagnostic tools to the intended users.
+The performance and feasibility of new diagnostics should also be considered in the LMIC setting.

 Once new diagnostics have been developed and their validity (improved outcomes) has been demonstrated, utility (improved decision-making by antimicrobial prescribers and improved access), applicability and cost-effectiveness need to be studied in the relevant One Health setting.
+Emphasis should be put on using well-established and potentially new health technology assessment tools.
 Studies to evaluate and provide evidence for the benefit of using diagnostics are required.
 These should consider any impact on health economics, integration with antimicrobial stewardship, antimicrobial prescription, clinical outcomes, burden of AMR, AMR prevalence, and other societal factors.
 To do this, these studies require appropriate health economic models, tools to quantify impact and enhanced understanding on factors influencing AMR prevalence, including how reduced antibiotic consumption impacts AMR prevalence.
-Cost-effectiveness analyses through comparisons with standard approaches for the diagnosis of infectious diseases and preventing exposures to AMR should be supported by studies evaluating the appropriate use of new diagnostics and how the novel methods can be integrated in current diagnostic flows and adapted to healthcare.
+Costeffectiveness analyses through comparisons with standard approaches for the diagnosis of infectious diseases and preventing exposures to AMR should be supported by studies evaluating the appropriate use of new diagnostics and how the novel methods can be integrated in current diagnostic flows and adapted to healthcare.
 Cost-effectiveness studies are specifically needed for fungal diagnostics, as in contrast with antibiotics, treatment of fungal infections is comparatively expensive, and the use of rapid diagnostics could have an economic benefit.
+Finally, the stewardship of diagnostics tests and how they are used for evidence-based approaches needs to be considered.
+For assessment of the impact of diagnostics there are international approaches (consortiums) where guidance can be found.

-3. Identify and overcome barriers for implementation and acceptance of diagnostics
+3. Identify and overcome barriers for implementation, acceptance, and use of diagnostics